254In61/ocp4-on-aws/README.md

 Assumptions
 -----------
-- AWS Machine architecture used is ARM for the Bastion.
+- Bastion AWS Machine architecture used is ARM.
 - Bastion EC2 AMI is Ubuntu Server 22.*